OmarAbdelwahhab30/Package.LaraMessenger/README.md

           // 2- $config->send();
   ```

-  ## Option 1: Send a message with broadcasting (pusher and save the message in the database.)
+  ## Option 1: Send a message with broadcasting (pusher) then save the message in the database.

   You can use broadcasting with pusher in the package but make sure to integrate with pusher , [read this doc section](https://laravel.com/docs/10.x/broadcasting#pusher-channels)
   ```